carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                          2. waitcnt lgkmcnt(0)           2. waitcnt lgkmcnt(0) &
                                                                                             vm/vscnt(0)

-                                                                                           - If CU wavefront execution mode, omit vm/vscnt.
+                                                                                           - If CU wavefront execution
-                                                           - If OpenCL, omit.              - If OpenCL, omit waitcnt lgkmcnt(0)..
+                                                                                             mode, omit vm/vscnt(0).
-                                                                                           - Use vmcnt if atomic with
+                                                           - If OpenCL, omit.              - If OpenCL, omit waitcnt lgkmcnt(0).
-                                                                                             return and vscnt if atomic
+                                                                                           - Use vmcnt(0) if atomic with
-                                                                                             with no-return.
+                                                                                             return and vscnt(0) if
-                                                                                             waitcnt lgkmcnt(0).
+                                                                                             atomic with no-return.
                                                            - Must happen before            - Must happen before any following                   the following global/generic                  buffer_gl0_inv.